koranke/object-verifier/README.md

 ### Consider dates as equal if they are within 5 minutes of each other
 If the object under test includes a date value, it's unlikely that the actual time and the expected time will precisely match.
-If that is the case, using the DateTimeInRange rule.
+If that is the case, use the DateTimeInRange rule.
-In the below example, ff the actual date is withing 5 minutes of the expected date, the test will pass.
+In the below example, if the actual date is withing 5 minutes (5 more or 5 less) of the expected date, the test will pass.

 ```java
 Verify.that(actualTrack)